Hachure map: Rules

 If the illumination is vertical, rule 5 is kept; in the case of oblique illumination, it is dropped.
 The rules above are to be obeyed for large-scale maps.
 If the map being drawn is a small-scale map (less than 1:500 000 according to Imhof), rules may be relaxed in order to obtain a more suggestive representation.

-Hachures are still used today on Large Scale maps to show slopes and on British Ordnance Survey Maps and also in various countries toposheets to show Road and Railway Cutting and Embankments.
-On British OS Maps they have become long triangles with the short base at the top, and always pointing downwards.
-Embankments are further identified by having a line around them.
+Hachures are still used today on large scale maps to show slopes, and on British Ordnance Survey maps and also in various countries' toposheets to show road and railway cuttings and embankments.
+On British OS maps they have become long triangles with the short base at the top, and always pointing downwards.